cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 For example, if only 200K USDN were redeemed in the last week, you're comparatively safer than if 15M were redeemed.

 **The price of USDN** is the second crucial factor.
 When it trades above $1, redemptions become unprofitable and should cease.
-If demand for USDN is strong, it can maintain a price above $1 for an extended period, as was often the case for LUSD.&#x20;
+If demand for USDN is strong, it could maintain a price above $1 for an extended period.

 During such times, you can comfortably reduce the interest rate you're paying without increasing your risk of redemption.

 ### What is delegation of interest rates?

 Interest rate delegation is a feature in Liquity V2 that allows borrowers to delegate the management of their interest rate to a third party.
-This enables them to create a passive, hands-off position, while still keeping a competitive rate and low redemption risk.&#x20;
+This enables them to create a passive, hands-off position, while still keeping a competitive rate and low redemption risk.

 There are three types of delegations:

 * To a third party manager: A specialized entity which provides predetermined strategies for batches of multiple Troves and charges a fee for the service
-* To an automated and decentralized contract strategy: A predefined strategy managing interest rates in an autonomous manner&#x20;
+* To an automated and decentralized contract strategy: A predefined strategy managing interest rates in an autonomous manner
 * To your own wallet: Delegate to a hot wallet when on vacation, or to a friend

 It is important to note that a delegate or contract strategy can do nothing else but set the interest rate in a predetermined range, significantly limiting the risks of the borrowers.

-Borrowers should thus keep an eye on the interest rate range and the maximum update frequency (relevant in case of premature adjustments) preset by the manager.&#x20;
+Borrowers should thus keep an eye on the interest rate range and the maximum update frequency (relevant in case of premature adjustments) preset by the manager.

 ### Who are the current active interest rate delegates? <a href="#docs-internal-guid-441d8c3f-7fff-4efa-6319-4ba00d908597" id="docs-internal-guid-441d8c3f-7fff-4efa-6319-4ba00d908597"></a>